Recruiting Coordinator Salary

 Popular Skills for Recruiting Coordinator

-Survey takers working as Recruiting Coordinators report using a large range of professional skills.
+Survey participants wield an impressively varied skill set on the job.
 Most notably, skills in Oral / Verbal Communication, Scheduling, Applicant Tracking System Software, and Applicant Tracking System (ATS) are correlated to pay that is above average.
 Skills that are correlated to lower pay, on the other hand, include Social Media Marketing, Microsoft Word, and Windows Operating System General Use.
 Those proficient in Microsoft Office are, more often than not, also skilled in Microsoft Excel and Recruiting.
-Most people experienced in Human Resources also know Recruiting and Microsoft Excel.
+Those familiar with Human Resources also tend to know Recruiting and Microsoft Excel.

 Pay by Experience Level for Recruiting Coordinator